anoma/alucard/doc/spec.md

 #### Numeric Types

-Numerical types are the bread and butter
+Numerical types are all variations on the finite field elements.

 ##### Fields Elements